bmjoy/NEOColorPicker/README.md

 ![NEOColorPicker](https://user-images.githubusercontent.com/6721656/34644375-a5a6964c-f31c-11e7-880c-21e592988ce6.png)

-Currently it supports RGB, HSV and the hexadecimal codes.
+Currently, it supports RGB, HSV, and the hexadecimal codes.

 ## How to add
 The easiest way is to download the latest Unity Package from the [Releases page](https://github.com/NelsonWilliam/NEOColorPicker/releases/) and drag it into your project.
-Alternatively you can just clone this repository into a folder in your project's Assets.
+Alternatively, you can just clone this repository into a folder in your project's Assets.

 To add the color picker to a scene, just drag the Color Picker prefab (found in the Prefabs folder) into a Canvas.
 You can easily modify the UI elements to suit your needs.